≡ Menu

 Can I qualify for life insurance if I have suffered from Charcot Marie-Tooth Disease?

 Yes, individuals who have been diagnosed with Charcot Marie-Tooth Disease can and often will be able to qualify for a traditional term or whole life insurance policy.
-The problem is that because Charcot-Marie-Tooth Disease is a chronic and progressive disease without a cure, most (if not all) of the top-rated life insurance companies that most folks are going to be familiar with are going to want to know how “serious” your condition is before making any kind of decisions about your life insurance application.
+The problem is that because Charcot-Marie-Tooth Disease is a chronic and progressive disease without a cure, most (if not all) of the top-rated life insurance companies that most folks are going to be familiar with are going to want to know how “serious” your condition is before making any decisions about your life insurance application.

 Why do life insurance companies care if I have suffered from Charcot Marie-Tooth Disease?

-The main reason why most life insurance companies are going to “care” if an individual has been diagnosed with Charcot Marie-Tooth Disease is that it is a chronic and progressive disease that will slowly attack one’s peripheral nervous system causing progressive loss of muscle tissue and touch sensation across various parts of the body.
+The main reason why most life insurance companies are going to “care” if an individual has been diagnosed with Charcot Marie-Tooth Disease is that it is a chronic and progressive disease that will slowly attack one’s peripheral nervous system, causing progressive loss of muscle tissue and touch sensation across various parts of the body.

 Symptoms may include: